jagadhis/jagadhis/README.md

 Software Engineer
 -------------

-Creative frontend developer 🎨 with more passionate about design and creating new things and making attractive websites and apps.
-Looking forward to move into the Web3.0 world And Interested in Ethreum and Solidity Development
+Software developer with more passionate about Architecture, design and developing new things and making attractive Applications and Softwares.
+Looking Forward to work with startup teams and interests in Web3.0 space, Ethereum and Solidity Development.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Website](http://jagadhis.github.io/)